github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry.md

 }
 ```

-#### Example using Kotlin DSL for a single package in the same repository
+#### Example using Kotlin DSL for a single package in the same repository.

 ```shell
 plugins {